 What should you do during your Narita layover?
-Should you leave the airport to visit Tokyo area?
+Should you leave the airport to visit Tokyo area and visit unique attractions?
 Do you have enough time to travel back and forth between the airport?

 Have no fear!
 We’re here to say that you can leave the airport and explore during your layover in Japan.